aweary/react-copy-write/README.md

 )
 ```

 This is just as bad as filtering in the selector, since a new object is returned each time.
-Your first thought to side-step this issue might be to use multiple consumers!
+A naive solution (AKA, what I tried to do first) would be to nest Consumers.

 ```jsx
 const UserPosts = () => (